This guest piece was written by Heidi Olson, RN, MSN, CPN, SANE-P, an expert witness and child victim advocate. 4-minute read.

 Because sexual violence is becoming so normalized among kids, they truly do not recognize it for what it is.

-We took care of a 12-year-old female who had been raped by a 16-year-old male.
-The male had met the 12-year-old girl online and had coerced her into creating child sexual abuse materials for a period of time before they met in person.
+We took care of a 12-year-old female who a 16-year-old male had raped.
+The male had met the 12-year-old girl online and had coerced her into creating child sexual abuse materials for some time before they met in person.
 When he assaulted her, it followed the porn script of violence and objectification, a recurring theme.

 When she arrived at the hospital, she repeatedly told her nurse that she didn’t think she had been sexually assaulted.
-It all started to make sense when she also disclosed that she’d been looking at pornography every day for the last seven years.
-She was given an iPad at the age of five, and her parents did not monitor what she was viewing.
+It started making sense when she revealed she’d been viewing pornography daily for the past seven years.
+She was given an iPad at age five, and her parents did not monitor what she was viewing.

 The 12-year-old admitted that she now can’t stop looking at pornography and has thousands of videos of violence against women seared into her mind.
 The porn industry groomed her into thinking her assault was normal.